Want the perfect workout program?

 Note: Don’t bounce the bar off your chest.
 You can also perform the exercise with dumbbells for more range of motion.

-If you are using an incline barbell bench, it will already be at a set angle when doing the incline barbell press, so you just need to focus on form cues.
 This bench press variation will move some of the tension from the mid-chest to the upper chest compared to a flat bench press.
-You should be lowering the bar to your upper chest then pressing up back towards your head.
+You should be lowering the bar to your upper chest and then pressing up back towards your head.

 Note: This exercise can also be done with dumbbells to get a greater range of motion.

 Changing your grip from overhand to underhand has a profound effect on upper chest muscle activation.
 By changing your grip and performing a reverse grip press, you can get up to 30% more upper chest activation.
-Of course, you can do the reverse grip press with a barbell, but using dumbbells will allow for more freedom in the arm movement and more overall range of motion.

 Note: Don’t try to touch the dumbbells at the top of the movement; follow through with a full range of motion.
 Use your thighs to help push dumbbells back and into starting position if using heavier weight.

 This chest exercise provides a complete range of motion that will also work the shoulders.
-Focus on the technique rather than trying to use heavyweight.
+Focus on the technique rather than trying to use ultra-heavy weight.
 You can also do this exercise on a flat bench, but we feel more tension on the upper chest when performing it on an incline.

 Note: Use lighter dumbbells and concentrate on contracting your chest to establish the mind-muscle connection.